 From my experience, art sells best when the artist is at the gallery interacting with the customers and not as well if the art is hanging on a wall at an alternative art gallery during regular gallery hours.
 As an artist myself, I try to have the social experience of the artist reception with a mixture of the business side of selling.
 At this reception, I only observed one artist doing this in the best manner to balance the social aspect and the business side.
 This is what he did right that led to an advantage in sales that the other artist did not take advantage of.

 This artist was wearing a name tag.
 The tag has his name in large enough type to read easily and had listed under his name the title of ‘Photographer’.
 While just listing your name is fine, I think adding a title like photographer or artist adds a little to say that your art is somewhere on the walls at this time.
-If a customer cannot find the artist or distinguish the gallery manager or sales staff from the rest of the artist reception crowd, then the artist can just loose a potential sale.
+If a customer cannot find the artist or distinguish the gallery manager or sales staff from the rest of the artist reception crowd, then the artist can just lose a potential sale.

 This artist stood by his art much of the night and because he had his name tag on, he was more approachable to customers to talk to him simply because they knew who the artist was.
 All the other four artists were probably in the gallery but in the hour I was there, I could not distinguish them from the other guests in the crowd and I never got a chance to talk to them.